-To make Raku pottery, the kiln is heated much faster than other kiln firings.
+To make raku pottery, the kiln is heated much faster than other kiln firings.
 It is not unusual for a raku kiln load to be fired in under an hour, as opposed to a more common firing of stone ware that will take a number of hours to heat up and then a day or more to cool.
-The piece is removed from the kiln with an orange glow at about 1890 degrees Fahrenheit) and is put directly into a container of combustible materials, such as sawdust.
+The piece is removed from the kiln with an orange glow at about 1890 degrees Fahrenheit) and is put directly into a container of combustible materials, such as newspaper, sawdust or pine needles.
 This results in unique textures and colors on the surface of the piece as the oxides (primarily copper) is deprived of oxygen used by the combustibles, thus turning the copper carbonate to a form of copper oxide..

 What Does the Term “Raku” Mean?The rough translation of Raku is “Happiness in the accident.”
 Some people believe this name was developed by potters who loved the process of making Raku pieces.

 Raku pottery is unique and interesting.
 There are no two pieces that will be exactly the same, thanks to the techniques used to glaze the piece.
 If you are looking for a great gift or just something interesting to display in your home, raku pottery should be considered.

 While many refer to horse hair pottery and the use of feathers, or obvara as raku, it is not.
 While in all these technique, a pot is taken from the kiln and manipulated by still extremely hot, raku is all about depriving oxygen from the metal oxides to created the color for which raku is known.